mirofrankovic/cookbook-trisport-project-03/README.md

 extra curricular activities, coming up with quick meals before and after workout.
 I designed the site so that users can share recipes and rate them accordingly.

+* Layout

+The layout used the Materialize CSS Parallax template which I modified to suit my own requirements.

+* Features

+In this section I will describe the front-end features of my project:
+    1. * Navbar: consists of the PREPARE FOR YOUR RACE logo which also returns the user to the "Home" page of the application.
+         My navbar also has links to "All Recipes", "Your Suggestion", "Contact Us", "Dashboard", "Login".
+The navbar will appear in all pages with the same functions for all links.
+    2. * Home: consists of one background image along with some information on contacting the webmaster and a link to the contact us page of the site.
+    3. * All Recipes: